 The program begins with the CONTACT Summer Peacebuilding Program, and students who complete the program may be eligible to count the program either toward a portion of a master’s degree at SIT or as a hybrid MA in TESOL, Conflict Transformation, and Peacebuilding.

 Peace and Justice Leadership

 BA, University of California, Berkeley

-John has been teaching about conflict transformation at SIT for 25 years — a timespan he finds hard to grasp.
-John started the Youth Peacebuilding and Leadership Programs at SIT, which over the years have brought together future leaders from communities — in locations such as Cyprus, Northern Ireland, the Middle East, Iraq, Rwanda, Pakistan, India, Liberia, and Burma — facing conflict to dialogue about issues and conflicts they have inherited.
+John has been teaching about conflict transformation at SIT for 25 years.
+He started the Youth Peacebuilding and Leadership Programs at SIT, which over the years have brought together future leaders from communities — in locations such as Cyprus, Northern Ireland, the Middle East, Iraq, Rwanda, Pakistan, India, Liberia, and Burma — facing conflict to dialogue about issues and conflicts they have inherited.

 - Read More

 Adjunct Faculty and Guests

 The first step of the Graduate Certificate in Conflict Transformation is completion of the Summer Peacebuilding Program at SIT Graduate Institute in Brattleboro, Vermont, and Washington, DC.